awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Duplicate and Overlapping Alternate Domain Names**
 You cannot add an alternate domain name to a CloudFront distribution if the alternate domain name already exists in another CloudFront distribution, even if your AWS account owns the other distribution\.
 However, you can add a wildcard alternate domain name, such as `*.example.com`, that includes \(that overlaps with\) a non\-wildcard alternate domain name, such as `www.example.com`\.
 Overlapping domain names can be in the same distribution or in separate distributions as long as both distributions were created by using the same AWS account\.
+If you have overlapping alternate domain names in two distributions, CloudFront sends the request to the distribution with the more specific name match, regardless of the distribution that the DNS record points to\.
+For example, example\.domain\.com is more specific than \*\.domain\.com\.

 **Alternate Domain Names that Already Point to a Distribution**
 If your DNS record points to a distribution that is not the distribution that you are creating or modifying, then you can't add the alternate domain name to your distribution\.
 In this scenario, you must update your DNS at your DNS provider before you can add the domain name for your CloudFront distribution\.